Daiki48/sakurajima.nvim/README.md

 ![sakurajima-icon](https://github.com/Daiki48/sakurajima.nvim/assets/102207294/33ea8f33-4495-4332-8c17-3695fbc30165.png)

-I love Sakurajima.

 Sakurajima is the name of a active volcano in Kagoshima Prefecture, Japan.
 Sakurajima erupts almost daily :boom:

+The theme of this color schema is the volcanic ash and magma of Sakurajima.

 This color scheme was created using Sakurajima as a motif.
 This is the background color with ash added to dark mode.
 And the main color scheme is warm, reminiscent of magma.
 This is entirely a matter of my preference.

 If you like this color scheme, please use it.
+I love Sakurajima.

 ## Images